-Blankets and pillows will not be provided in the huts this summer.
+Blankets and pillows will not be provided in the huts this summer, as we have neither storage nor laundry capacity to ensure proper cleaning or replacement of shared bedding between guests.
 Guests should bring their own appropriately rated sleeping bag and pillow.
 Mattresses will be disinfected between users.

 The robust participation of hut and lodge guests in all COVID health and safety precautions will go a long way towards defining the viability of this season.
 Even if you are vaccinated, your efforts of social distancing and mask-wearing will enable all to feel comfortable in the unique communal atmosphere of these special places.
 We thank you in advance for rolling with the inconveniences and wrinkles in the traditional hut experience.
 This will enable us all to return to something more familiar as quickly as possible.

 Q: I have a reservation to stay at a hut in May.
 Is that reservation cancelled?